sulli365/crypto_crawling/memory-bank/progress.md

 ### Project Phase

 The project is currently in the **early development phase**, with focus on:
-1. Extending API coverage beyond CoinGecko
+1. Extending API coverage beyond CoinGecko and CoinMarketCap
 2. Deploying database functions for vector search and duplicate detection
 3. Enhancing the RAG agent capabilities
 4. Improving the Streamlit user interface
+5. Refining memory management and resource optimization

 ### Milestone Progress